-Winning in business means having a good daily grasp of your revenue and expenses.
-You can do it yourself, but do you want to?
+Winning in business means having a good daily grasp of your financial position.
+You can do bookkeeping and accounting yourself, but do you want to?
 Most business owners, unless they are highly trained in financial recordkeeping, find it works better to outsource.

 You may need a bookkeeper, an accountant, or both.

 - Bookkeepers like BookWerksTM keep track of the day-to-day, using standard accounting practices to accurately record transactions, reconcile bank and credit card statements, and keep you in the loop with monthly reports such as balance sheets, profit and loss statements, and income statements.

 They can handle bills, invoices and payroll, and will make sure your books are in order for tax time.

 - Accountants are more big-picture–and usually more expensive–offering tax and advisory services.
 Your accountant will prevent tax errors and resulting audits.
 Because they know all the tax rules, accountants can tell you how much money to set aside, and ensure you don’t overpay.